wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 0.9.1 =
+* Updated the description to remove references to this being an arcade plugin

 = 0.9.0 =
 * Everything has been finished for the first public beta